eftenow/cinema-critic-project/README.md

 <h1><font color="#8e47f8"><a href="https://cinema-critics.web.app/">Cinema Critic</a></font></h1>

-<p>This is my first personal project.
-The front-end is built entirely with Vanilla JS, HTML, and CSS, while the back-end is implemented using back4app.
+<p>Cinema Critic my first personal project, it is a Single-page application, its front-end is built entirely with Vanilla JS, HTML, and CSS, while the back-end utilizes back4app's backend services.
 I plan to migrate it to Python/Django for the back-end and use PostgreSQL for the database in the near future.</p>

 <hr>